vkayy/vkdb/README.md

 <digit> ::= "0" | "1" | ... | "9"
 ```

-again, if there are any holes in my logic, let me know. the midnight commits typically aren't the best.
+again, if there are any holes in my logic, let me know. i'm going to be working on adding more utility (including changing databases within interpreter-based execution), so look forward to that.

 ## authors